gadventures/gapi-redux/README.md

 #### `selectAll(state, resource, orderKey=null, raw=false)`
 Selects all items currently available in the store.
-This does not necessarily reflect all items in Gapi, only what the action have loaded into the store.
+This does not necessarily reflect all items in G API, only what the action have loaded into the store.
 Returns an array of items if `raw=false`.

 * `orderKey`: Order the resource based on one of it's keys
 * `raw`: if `true`, the selector will not attempt to convert the data to an array, and will return the exact format saved in the store.